jeanvillafuerte/T-Data/README.md

 # ![](./ThomasIco.png "ThomasDataAdapter") _**ThomasDataAdapter**_

-## Simplified setup for robust database operations.
+## Simplified setup for robust database operations by relief having to manage connection, commands or transactions

 ### 🌟 Join Us in Shaping the Future of ThomasDataAdapter! 🌟
 Join us in refining a library designed to streamline database interactions effortlessly.
 Your insights, tests, and small enhancements can make a big difference.
 Feel free to fix bugs and suggest features.

 ### 🎯 Features:

+- Support for NET CORE and NET FRAMEWORK
 - Enhanced integration of both typed and anonymous types with query parameters for a more streamlined process.
 - Expanded transaction support through the use of lambda expressions.
-- Enhanced attribute configuration for DbParameter, including parameter direction, size, and precision.
+- Attribute configuration for DbParameter, including parameter direction, size, and precision.
 - Unique signature creation for database settings, enabling static instantiation of database contexts on demand.
 - Advanced optional caching layer designed to improve application performance by managing storage, updates, and deletions of cache, including the ability to refresh cache dynamically through a key identifier based on specific queries, expressions, and parameters.
 - Full support for record types.